Design Forward

 Design Forward grew out of these long-term observations and experiences.
 On the surface, it is a book about design, but at a deeper level, it reflects on how ideals are tested in reality and gradually turned into forms that everyday life can carry.
 From this perspective, I see myself not only as a designer, but as an artist working and moving within commercial systems and daily life.

-www.wangzhihong.com
+Book Design: www.wangzhihong.com

 This magnetic block set is based on the book form designed by Wang Zhihong for Design Forward.